How to Become a Notary Public in California How to Become a Notary Public in California

 Should I Get Errors and Omissions Insurance?

-To cover potential legal fees or damages, errors and omissions (E&O) insurance is advisable.
-It pays for legal expenses and damages up to your policy limit, often including attorney fees.
+To protect against legal expenses or damages, it’s essential to have errors and omissions (E&O) insurance, which covers legal bills and damages up to your policy limit, including attorney fees.

 Who Oversees California Notaries?